Abraham Lincoln Presidential Library and Museum: Administration

-The Abraham Lincoln Presidential Library and Museum was administered by the Illinois Historic Preservation Agency, until the Library and Museum was made into an independent state agency in 2017.
+The Abraham Lincoln Presidential Library and Museum was administered by the Illinois Historic Preservation Agency until the Library and Museum was made an independent state agency in 2017.
 Historian and former director of several presidential libraries, Richard Norton Smith, served as the museum and library's founding executive director.
 Smith was succeeded by Rick Beard, who was fired in 2008 after being arrested for shoplifting.
 Jan Grimes served as interim director following Beard's dismissal.

 In 2010, Eileen R. Mackevich, MBE, was appointed director by Illinois Governor Pat Quinn.
 Mackevich formerly served as the executive director of the national Abraham Lincoln Bicentennial Commission.
 She was also active as a broadcast journalist and talk show host on Chicago public radio, and was the co-founder of the Chicago Humanities Festival.
 Mackevich's objectives were to raise money, and attract more international interest.
 She served until she resigned in October 2015.

 In 2016, Governor Bruce Rauner appointed Alan Lowe as director of the museum and library.
 He served as director of the George W. Bush Presidential Center in Dallas, Texas, before accepting his position at the ALPLM.
 Lowe was fired in September 2019 for improperly loaning out ALPLM's original copy of the Gettysburg Address to Glenn Beck's non-profit group Mercury One.

 In March 2021, Christina Shutt was appointed as ALPLM's fifth executive director.
 She is the first person of color to serve in the position.
 Before coming to the ALPLM, she headed the Mosaic Templars Cultural Center, the State of Arkansas's African-American culture and history museum.

 As first lady of Illinois, Lura Lynn Ryan became a major fundraiser and the library's first chairwoman.
 She launched the fundraising for the library by raising $250,000.
-Ryan also organized a program in which Illinois schoolchildren collected pennies for the construction of the presidential library, which raised $47,000 dollars.
+Ryan also organized a program in which Illinois schoolchildren collected pennies for the construction of the presidential library, which raised $47,000.
 Ryan was appointed to the 14-member Abraham Lincoln Bicentennial Commission by the speaker of the United States House of Representatives to commemorate the 200th birthday of former U.S. President Abraham Lincoln in 2009.
 She served on the commission from 2001 to 2010.